Climate migration and water rights: Who is most affected

-Several groups of people are disproportionately impacted by climate change and displacement globally.
-This includes those living in the Global South and small island developing states (SIDS), which are increasingly the most impacted by climate change, despite having contributed the least to global greenhouse gas emissions (GHGs) historically.
-Regions that currently face the most water stress include the Middle East and North Africa, where 83% of inhabitants face high water stress, and South Asia, where 74% of inhabitants face high water stress.
+People disproportionately impacted by climate change and displacement include those living in the Global South and small island developing states (SIDS), despite having contributed the least to global greenhouse gas emissions (GHGs) historically.
+Regions that face the most water stress include the Middle East and North Africa, where 83% of inhabitants face high water stress, and South Asia, where 74% of inhabitants face high water stress.
 Indigenous communities are disproportionately displaced by climate change at seven times the rate of the entire global population.
 People of color whom are already impacted by socioeconomic inequalities are also disproportionately impacted by climate change, and are at higher risk of climate related health impacts than their white counterparts.

 In terms of demographics, climate migration has been shown to disproportionately affect women, as many remain in dangerous environments to assume household responsibilities whilst men seek more prosperous livelihoods elsewhere.
 Another result of climate migration is the deepening of gender divides, as women are more likely to face discrimination and abuse, socioeconomic inequality, face lack of information and resources, and have the least capacity to respond to climate disasters.
 Children, especially older girls, are also extremely vulnerable to climate migration, as many have to sacrifice their education to take on more familial roles at home.
 Women and children are most often responsible for water collection and there tend to be the most impacted by water scarcity.
 They may also be impacted by torrential rains or floods which can result in school absences, or be separated from their families and forced to live in unstable living arrangements as a result.